 "Its so rare it’s like seeing a Unicorn” says Jeff Cremer of Rainforest Expeditions.
 “When Jaime and Lucas sent me a message on Facebook saying that they found a Harpy Eagle nest I booked the next flight to the jungle.”

-Harpy Eagles are the top predators of the Amazon sky.
+These eagles are the top predators of the Amazon sky.
 These massive birds of prey have a wingspan of six to seven feet and, when sitting, have the height of a five-year-old child.
 Coming equipped with talons the size of Grizzly Bear claws and a huge beak that dismembers monkeys and sloths with ease these creatures clock in as the worlds most powerful bird of prey.

 At around 4:30am while it was still dark, the team gathered up their photography gear and hiked into the jungle.
 After a 30 minute hike the team arrived at the tree and started preparing for the climb up.
 Using climbing harnesses and ascenders the team climbed twelve stories into a huge rainforest tree.
-What they saw, perched twelve stories high while strapped to a tree, was a Harpy Eagle chick nestled in a four-foot thick, five-foot wide fortress of branches and soft leaves.
+What they saw, perched twelve stories high while strapped to a tree, was a chick nestled in a four-foot thick, five-foot wide fortress of branches and soft leaves.
 The chick was patiently waiting for its mother to return and eventually, she did.

-After they ate the Porcupine, the mother bird began calling until her mate, a huge male Harpy Eagle, came flying in to deliver half the body a sloth to the nest.
+After they ate the Porcupine, the mother bird began calling until her mate, a huge male, came flying in to deliver half the body a sloth to the nest.

 Fellow wildlife photographers and biologists Lucas Bustamante and Jaime Culebras of Tropical Herping have spent the better part of the last decade photographing wildlife in the Ecuadorian rainforest and were with Cremer to photograph and film the eagle.